Categories

 Resolved to read?

-Did anyone out there make a resolution to read the Bible in 2021?
+Did anyone out there make a resolution to read the Bible?

 I want to share a few thoughts over the coming weeks about the Bible and the experience of reading it.
 Not that I’m an expert or anything: I’m not.
 But maybe my experience could be a help to you.